fspacheco/playground-UlMWyvCJ/lessons/lesson8.md

 }
 ```

-Following example concatenates all strings in a string array into a single string:
+Following example concatenates all strings in a string array with space between them into a single string:

 ```C runnable
 #include <stdio.h>